Can You Change a Prenup? 6 Reasons for Modification

 5. Changes in State Laws

 State laws that govern marital agreements, like prenups, can change over time.
-If new legislation affects the enforceability of certain prenup clauses, you and your partner can choose to revise your existing agreement to align with current legal standards.
+If new legislation affects the enforceability of certain prenup clauses, you and your partner can choose to revise your existing agreement to align with current laws.

 6. To Strength or Weaken Provisions